talaS118/talaS118/README.md

 ## 💻 Projects

+### Substitute Helper - Classroom Behavior Tracking App
+**Tech:** Flutter, Dart, Firebase
+- Designed and built a mobile app to solve the problem of substitute teachers struggling to track student behavior efficiently.
+- Implemented real-time behavior counters, category tags, and per-student notes for quick classroom use.
+- Added auto-generated daily summaries with export options (copy/email) to streamline reporting for teachers.

+### Women’s Fitness Market Research & Data Analysis
+**Tech:** Survey Design, Python, Jupyter Notebooks
+- Conducted a data-driven project to address the lack of insight into what women in Chicago want in a gym environment.
+- Designed and distributed a targeted survey; cleaned and analyzed responses using Python/Jupyter to identify trends.
+- Produced insights that shaped pricing ranges, service offerings, and layout decisions for a women’s-only fitness concept.

 ### Epic End-Date Calculator – Web Tool
 **Tech:** HTML, CSS, JavaScript
 - Developed a web-based tool at Zebra Technologies to estimate program delivery timelines.